-- 2. Provide the following information on CSR projects undertaken by your entity in designated aspirational districts as identified by government bodies: NA - 3. (a) Do you have a preferential procurement policy where you give preference to purchase from suppliers comprising marginalized /vulnerable groups?
-(Yes/No)

-(b) From which marginalized /vulnerable groups do you procure?
+- 1. Provide details of actions taken to mitigate any negative social impacts identified in the Social Impact Assessments (Reference: Question 1 of Essential Indicators above): Not Applicable - 2.
+Provide the following information on CSR projects undertaken by your entity in designated aspirational districts as identified by government bodies: NA - 3. (a) Do you have a preferential procurement policy where you give preference to purchase from suppliers comprising marginalized /vulnerable groups?
+(Yes/No) NO - (b) From which marginalized /vulnerable groups do you procure?
+No